Goobwabber/MultiplayerAvatars/README.md

 3. Right-click the `MultiplayerAvatars` project, go to `Beat Saber Modding Tools` -> `Set Beat Saber Directory`
    * This assumes you have already set the directory for your Beat Saber game folder in `Extensions` -> `Beat Saber Modding Tools` -> `Settings...`
    * If you do not have the BeatSaberModdingTools extension, you will need to manually create a `MultiplayerAvatars.csproj.user` file to set the location of your game install.
 An example is showing below.
 4. The project should now build.

+Troubleshooting:
+	-If you have any issues with Nuget('' is not a valid version) or VS asks you to 'upgrade' the csproj, you're likely missing some neccessary VS2019 features.

 **Example csproj.user File:**
 ```xml